Our Henderson Workers’ Comp Attorneys Put You First

-Yes, your workers’ comp claim may show up as part of a background check.
+Yes, your workers’ compensation claim may show up as part of a background check.
 While an employer may not ask about your workers’ comp history directly, it is perfectly acceptable for them to run a background check to assess your suitability for employment.
 For this reason, you may decide that complete transparency throughout the process is the best overall approach.

 It depends, which is why we urge you to claim your free case evaluation.
-Certainly, if your injuries are severe, you should prepare for some obstacles as you seek full compensation.
-Remember that a for-profit insurance company has a different agenda than your own.
+Certainly, if your workplace injury is severe, you should prepare for some obstacles as you pursue compensation.
+Remember that a for-profit workers’ compensation insurance company has a different agenda than your own.
 Their primary goal is profit, not necessarily fairness.
-Are you going to rely on them to make you aware of all benefits you may be entitled to?
-An attorney is your advocate and is looking out for your interests.
+The money they pay out for lost wages and medical benefits comes right off their bottom line.

 Don’t Workers’ Compensation Attorneys in Henderson Have Their Own Agendas, Too?

 Our agenda is to seek maximum compensation for our clients as quickly as possible.
 We are proud to help our workers’ compensation clients on a contingency fee basis.
 That means we don’t want and don’t get an attorney’s fee if we can’t get compensation for you.2 It also means that we make more money if we get more money for our clients, unlike an insurance company – which keeps more money when they pay out less.
-We believe in ourselves and we believe in our clients.
+We believe in ourselves, and we believe in our clients.

-What Do Henderson Workers’ Comp Lawyers Do?
+What Do Henderson Workers’ Compensation Attorneys Do?

 One of our Henderson workers’ compensation lawyers can help you:

-- Navigate a tricky process
+- Navigate a tricky claims process

 - Keep track of deadlines